Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Service packaging and those containing more than 25% dairy-based ingredients are excluded.

-Packaging must be compatible with high-quality collection, sorting and recycling processes, and must meet the technical specifications approved by the Portuguese Environment Agency (APA) and the Directorate-General for Economic Activities (DGAE).
+Packaging must be compatible with high-quality collection, sorting and recycling processes, and must meet the technical specifications approved by the Portuguese Environment Agency (APA) and the Directorate-General for the Economy (DGE).

 Technical Specifications

-Learn about the technical specifications of each part of the packaging covered by Portugal’s Deposit Return System (Volta), using the numbered illustration as a guide.
+Learn about the technical specifications of each part of the packaging covered by Portugal’s Deposit Return System (DRS), using the numbered illustration as a guide.

 Producer Manual